Award Documents of the Korean Empire

 Document design features

 Most Korean Empire award documents have the Taeguk symbol in each of the four corners.
 The majority of the border is made up of Plum Flowers, in alternating styles.
 The Plum Flower was the Family Crest of the Yi Family, which controlled Korea.
 At the bottom center of many Korean Empire award documents, you will find a pair of rulers.
 These rulers, called Cheok 척, are a Korean unit of measure, that is approximately one foot in length (30.3 cm equaling 11.92913”).
 Since the time of the Silla Kingdom 신라 新羅 (57 BCE – 935 CE), the Golden Measure signified the king’s authority to rule the country.
 Yi Song-gye (1335-1408; reigned 1393-1398), the first king of the Yi Dynasty, knew he was destined to rule a country when he received the Golden Measure in a dream.
 The Golden Measure was a reaffirmation that the Yi Dynasty Kings had the Mandate of Heaven and were entitled to rule the country.
-Notice on the Order of Golden Measure 大勳位金尺大綬正章 (대훈위 금척대수정장) breast star to the right, the 4 rulers that are located at the 3, 6, 9 and 12 o’clock positions.
+Notice on the Order of Golden Measure 大勳位金尺大綬正章 (대훈위 금척대수정장) breast star below and to the right, the 4 rulers that are located at the 3, 6, 9 and 12 o’clock positions.
 The Order of the Golden Measure is often called the Order of Cheok, which is the correct Korean pronunciation of this particular measuring device.
 Korean Empire award documents are watermarked.
 Be suspicious of any document found without the watermark.

 Rulers and alternating Plum Blossom designs at the bottom of a document